-- Ensure that children always have bottoms covered. - Allow boys and girls to change clothes in front of each other or in private, wherever they feel comfortable. - Encourage children to participate in all activities regardless of how they are dressed (i.e. girls may hang upside down in skirts). - Avoid "fussing" over girls in dresses.
+- Ensure that children always have bottoms covered. - Allow children to change clothes in front of each other or in private, wherever they feel comfortable. - Encourage children to participate in all activities regardless of how they are dressed (i.e. children may hang upside down in skirts). - Avoid "fussing" over children's attire.